andreschort/query/README.md

 For System.String you can use the wildcard `%` at the start, end or both to create 'like' expressions.
 For example:
 - `%someText`: Will return the values that ends with "someText".
 - `someText%`: Will return the values that start with "someText".
-- `%someText`: Will return the values that contains "someText".
+- `%someText%`: Will return the values that contains "someText".

-The filter is by default case insensitive but you can override this while creating the query object.
+The filter is by default case insensitive but you can override this while creating the Query object.

 For numeric types (int, double, decimal, etc) you can use these operators:
 - `=2`: This will return the values equal to 2 (this is the default operator)